-- Only install the protocols and services you need
+- Only install the protocols and services they need

-- Ability to combine multiple services and protocols to solve more complex problems as needs arise
+- Combine multiple services and protocols to solve more complex problems as needs arise

 S3P: Security, Scalability, Stability and Performance

-Security is another key area of focus for ODL with each new release including better, tighter security features.
+Security is a key area of focus for ODL.
 The platform provides a framework for Authentication, Authorization and Accounting (AAA), as well as automatic discovery and securing of network devices and controllers.
-Additionally we have a strong security team and process to respond to any vulnerabilities immediately.
+We have a strong security team and process to respond to any vulnerabilities immediately.
 In general, open source software has major advantages when it comes to security: anyone can find and report vulnerabilities; we can draw on a wide array of experts and developers across companies to discuss and fix vulnerabilities; and the community-at-large can see how such issues are addressed transparently and understand if the issue really has been fixed.

-The modularity and flexibility of OpenDaylight allows end users to select whichever features matter to them and to create controllers that meets your individual needs.
+The modularity and flexibility of OpenDaylight allows end users to select whichever features matter to them and to create controllers that meets their individual needs.
 We have a very supportive, growing and active community of hundreds of developers who are continuously evolving and expanding the platform.
-Visit How to Get Started with OpenDaylight to see the different ways you can use the platform or participate in the project.